charming-art/charming/README.md

 ### Charming is composable

-Inspired by component philosophy in [React](https://react.dev/), Charming makes it easy to define custom composite shape through pure function, such as this arrow shape:
+Inspired by the component philosophy in [React](https://react.dev/), Charming makes it easy to define custom composite shape through pure function, such as this arrow shape:

 ```js
 function arrow(flow, { length, angle, x, y, rotate, ...options }) {